 Why is a Ventilation System Important?

-Not only are vent systems mandatory for the sake of warranties, but they’re also important for several different reasons.
-These reasons include:
+Not only are vent systems mandatory for the sake of warranties, but they’re also vital for several different reasons that include:

 Roof Longevity